balanced/balanced-docs/overview/rev1/guides/cardholds.rst

 Card Holds
 ========================

-Balanced supports the concepts of :term:`holds`.
+Balanced supports the concept of holds.
 Holds are a type of authorization that reserves a dollar amount on a credit card to be captured at a later time, usually within 7 days.
 If the transaction is not processed (known as post-authorization) by the end of the hold period, the amount is